 Mold - The wooden form used by cigar rollers to give shape to a finished bunch of cigar tobacco.
 Some molds have two parts which are then placed in a press.

 - O -

-Oriental - Grown largely in the Balkans and eastern Mediterranean, "orientals" include Turkish-type tobaccos.
+Oriental is a market class of tobacco grown largely in the Balkans and eastern Mediterranean, "orientals" include Turkish-type tobaccos.
 Providing a distinctively aromatic smoke with nutty, sometimes a sweet-and-sour" flavor, it is generally used as an ingredient in blends.